 As I noted in another review of this novel, I have a feeling that the word “masterpiece” is going to be associated with this book, and not ironically or with any hyperbole.
 (Don’t get me wrong; this doesn’t mean that I’m going to be reading more fantasy or science fiction, because this is an exception to my rule!)
 Furthermore, with all the sacred cows he openly slaughters here, I wouldn’t be surprised if someone declares a brand new fatwa against him.
 With all this, I couldn’t give this book less than a full five stars out of five.

 Random House released “Two Years Eight Months and Twenty-Eight Nights” by Salman Rushdie on September 8, 2015.
-This book is available from Amazon, Barnes & Noble, Kobo Books (for other eReader formats), the website eBooks.com, iTunes (iBook and audiobook), The Book Depository (free worldwide delivery), new and used from Alibris, used from Better World Books (promoting libraries and world literacy) or from an IndieBound store near you.
+This book is available (via these affiliate links) from Amazon, Barnes & Noble, Kobo Books (for other eReader formats), the website eBooks.com, iTunes (iBook and audiobook), The Book Depository (free worldwide delivery), new and used from Alibris, used from Better World Books (promoting libraries and world literacy) or from an IndieBound store near you.
 I would like to thank the publishers for sending me the advance reader copy of this book for review via NetGalley.